HL7/US-Core/input/pagecontent/conformance-expectations.md

       ~~~

-#### Claiming Conformance to a US Core Profile
+#### Profile Support + Interaction Support

-Systems that claim conformance to US Core profiles are claiming support for *both* the content structure US Core Profile content structure *and* the RESTful interactions defined for it.
+Systems may deploy, and support one or more US Core Profiles to represent clinical information *and* the US Core interactions to access the information.
+Systems that implement *both* can claim conformance to US Core Profile content structure *and* the RESTful interactions defined for it.
 This is done by implementing all or parts of the USCore CapabilityStatement into their capabilities.

-An example scenario would be a server that certifies to the [21st Century Cures Act for accessing patient data].
+A server that certifies to the [21st Century Cures Act for accessing patient data] must implement all components in the USCDI and the US Core CapabilityStatement.

 To claim conformance to a US Core Profile a server: